 The more trips I go on with my kids, the more I am convinced that the answer to the age old question, ‘What makes a great family holiday? ‘ is the city-beach break.
 In the city you can visit weird museums or accidentally check out age-inappropriate modern art; you can visit cat-cafes and eat at trendy food markets.
-Then on the beach you can lie around doing beach things but also reminiscing about the cool, rude artwork you saw or the time you got confused in a restaurant and accidentally ate a prawn with the head on or the time you got told off by a museum security guard because you accidentally stood on a Roman ruin.
+Then on the beach you can lie around beaching and debriefing.
 Both elements of this type of trip feed into another and in doing so improve the family holiday ecosystem which isn’t a thing but also I think possibly is a thing.

 In addition to literally improving the way your family interact and co-exist, the city-beach break makes good home economics.
 Flying into a city and then heading to a beach is in most cases much cheaper (and more exciting) than flying direct to a resort.
 We visited Athens in August which was surprisingly not as hot as the surface of the sun (unlike Italy in August) and along with being a really interesting city to visit with kids, is also the gateway to visiting lots of unspoilt or remote Greek islands.
 It’s an easy holiday: you spend a couple of days sightseeing in Athens, eating your body weight in olives and souvlaki and bread and lamb and then you hop on the Metro to the port at Piraeus (about the same amount of time and ease as it takes you to get from Kings Cross to Clapham on the Northern Line) jump on a (pre-booked) ferry and in around two hours, you’ll be lolling around in the sea like Shirley Valentine or climbing off a boat with your snorkel on.

 But first to Athens – literally a Wonder of the the ancient world – and with a gentle August breeze and a cloudless sky, a fascinating city to explore with kids for a couple of days.
-Athens has an excellent metro system and so upon arrival at the airport, get on the train to Syntagma and head to the very lovely Alice Inn; a boutique hotel meets BnB with stylish, spacious rooms.
+Athens has an excellent metro system and so upon arrival at the airport, we got on the train to Syntagma and headed to the very lovely Alice Inn; a boutique hotel meets BnB with stylish, spacious rooms.
 We stayed in the Humphrey Bogart room which has a bedroom and additional sleeping/living area, a kitchen and its own rooftop terrace complete with fabulous views of the Acropolis – view pictured below.
 The Alice Inn is located just at the top of Plaka – the oldest and most popular neighbourhood of Athens for tourists – meaning that you are in walking distance of lots of shops and restaurants which is perfect when you are travelling with kids.
-As the old saying goes: Kids plus Hanger doth not a fun holiday maketh.

 Your first stop should be The Acropolis.
 You can either book your tickets online and walk straight into the site (recommended) or stand in a 2 hour queue getting sunstroke.
 As far as I understand, kids don’t pay (we didn’t pay for ours) and the system for getting your children into the site is nothing short of organised chaos involving directing a child either over or under a turnstile depending on their height.
 It makes no sense at all but you’ll meet this slightly odd approach to rules everywhere in Greece; ridiculously controlled up to the point where it’s impossible to tell what you can and can’t do and no one official can be arsed to enforce it anymore because it’s so confusing (not unlike this sentence) so you just do whatever you want.
 I kind of like it.
 Unless of course, the Ministry for Greek Tourism is reading this and bills me for two child tickets for The Acropolis.
 In which case, the joke is on me.